crispinprojects/pi-webcam-security/README.md

 ## Raspberry Pi OS Lite

 Use Raspberry Pi Imager to flash Raspberry Pi OS Lite (64-bit) onto a microSD card making sure SSH is enabled.
-Raspberry Pi Lite has no desktop and so you connect to the Pi via [SSH]([How to use SSH to connect to a remote server in Linux | ssh Command - GeeksforGeeks](https://www.geeksforgeeks.org/ssh-command-in-linux-with-examples/)).
+Raspberry Pi Lite has no desktop and so you connect to the Pi via [SSH](https://www.geeksforgeeks.org/ssh-command-in-linux-with-examples/).
 As the webcam images are going to be stored on a USB drive mounted as a hard drive you can use a small 32GB microSD card for the OS but make sure it is from reputable brand such as sandisk.

 ## SSH